wp-plugins/reflex-gallery/readme.txt

 **Jan.
 1, 2013 - v1.4**

 * Fixed directory naming issue that caused problems with prettyPhoto scripts in some hosting environments.

+**Jan.
+13, 2013 - v1.4.1**

+* Fixed additional directory naming issue that caused problems with prettyPhoto styles in some hosting environments.